Brozzor/Projet-git/README.md

 # GIT PROJECT MCDONALD

-This is a test project was made by 2 students
+This is a test project made by 2 students

 # GETTING STARTED
- To get started with our project all you have to do is Download project you should have an IDE to modify the files
+ To get started with our project all you have to do is Download the project

 # BUILT WITH
 - LOVE & PEACE - the ingredient that every one needs